South Lake Union, Seattle: 19th century

 Bow of a traditional-style kayak; Center for Wooden Boats, South Lake Union, 2007.

 Lake Union is known in Chinook Jargon as Tenass Chuck ("little water", as against Lake Washington, Hyas Chuck, "big water").
-It is similarly known in Duwamish as meman hartshu, "little lake".
+It is similarly known in Lushootseed as meman hartshu, "little lake".
 When white pioneers arrived in the 1850s, Native Americans—probably Duwamish or Southern Coast Salish—were encamped near the southwest corner of the lake and along a stream near the present-day corner of 8th and Thomas; another stream ran near Boren Avenue.
 There was a trail from the south end of the lake to Elliott Bay.
 At the time, there were deer and elk in the area; natives also ate fish, clams, root vegetables, camas, bracken, wapato and berries.
 Significant native settlement in South Lake Union lasted until 1875, when a windstorm knocked over a tree, destroying a longhouse in what is now Cascade.

 Pioneer David Denny (of the Denny Party) staked a claim in 1853.
 Denny's claim ran from South Lake Union (where the lake extended farther to the south and west than it does today) south to what is now Denny Way and west to include the area that is now the Seattle Center grounds.
 In 1882, the Lake Union and Lumber Company established a sawmill (the city's largest) on the south shore of the lake, near what is now the corner of Mercer and Westlake; Denny bought it in 1884, renaming it the Western Mill.
 He cleared the land along the south shore of the lake and, in 1885, cut a weir from Portage Bay at the northeast corner of the lake to Lake Washington, which allowed logs to be floated to Lake Union, so that the entire area of the larger Lake Washington was a catchment for his mill.

 Denny operated the Western Mill until 1895, and many of his employees settled nearby, some with families.
 During this time other mills opened in the area.
 In addition, the lake became a link in the transport of coal, which came from near Issaquah via Lake Washington, wagon to Portage Bay and thence to Lake Union.
 At first, coal was transported from South Lake Union to the downtown docks by wagon, then from 1872 to about 1877 on a narrow-gauge railroad that followed the route of present-day Westlake Avenue to Pike Street.
 The railroad, however, was abandoned, and the route degenerated back to a wagon trail.